netherphp/standards/README.md

 ## General Standards

 * PascalCaseAllTheThings except:
-	- UPPERCASE for boolean constants (TRUE, FALSE) and NULL.
+	- UPPERCASE for boolean/trulean constants (TRUE, FALSE) and NULL.
 	- lowercase for core types (int, float, etc...)
 * Tabs for indenting.
 * \n for new lines.